-In view of this, in the event that fewer PCUs or WCUs are verified in a given Vintage and are transferred to the Buyer than were anticipated, but that the Project has not entirely failed, the Agreement provides for a number of means of calculation of any compensation arising.
-These include: no compensation being due, to a simple reduction in the price due and/or reimbursement of monies paid at the contracted price, with the Seller suffering no further penalty.
+In view of this, in the event that fewer PCUs or WCUs are verified in a given Vintage than were anticipated, but that the Project has not entirely failed, the Agreement provides for a number of means of calculation of any compensation arising.
+These range from: no compensation being due, to reimbursement of monies paid at the contracted price, with the Seller suffering no further penalty, through to these sums being indexed, or set at the prevailing market value or for other bespoke provisions to be used.